Global Weinstein Type Theorem on Multiple Rotating Periodic Solutions for Hamiltonian Systems: Introduction and main result

 where $\mathrm{GL}(2n,\mathbf{R})$ is the group of $2n\times 2n$ invertible real matrices and $Q^\top$ is the transpose of $Q$.
 Recently, Ekeland \cite{Ek} considered the solution with boundary condition $z(T)=Qz(0)$ of convex Hamiltonian system for $Q\in\mathrm{Sp}(2n)$.
 At the end of the paper, he raised the question of whether such a solution will still exist if the energy surface of the Hamiltonian function is bounded.
 We \cite{xing1} studied the case that $Q\in \mathrm{Sp}(2n)\cap\mathrm{O}(2n)$ near the equilibrium, where $\mathrm{O}(2n)$ is the orthogonal group on $\mathbf{R}^{2n}$.

 In this paper, we want to find the solution of \eqref{1.1} with

 on a fixed bounded energy surface, where $T>0$ and $Q\in \mathrm{Sp}(2n)\cap\mathrm{O}(2n)$.
-Such a solution is called a $(Q,T)$-rotating periodic solution.
+Such a solution is called a $(Q,T)$-rotating periodic solution or a $Q$-rotating periodic solution with rotating period $T$.
 Following the structure of $Q$, it will be seen that a $(Q,T)$-rotating periodic solution $z(t)$ is a special quasi-periodic one that can be obtained by the rotation of itself on $[0,T]$.
 Obviously, $z(t)$ is $T$-periodic if $Q=I_{2n}$, anti-periodic if $Q=-I_{2n}$ and subharmonic if $Q^k=I_{2n}$ for some integer $k>1$.
 This kind of rotating periodic solution has been concerned in recent years, for example, see \cite{chang,liu,xing} and references therein.

 The main result of the paper is the following. \begin{theorem} Assume $Q\in \mathrm{Sp}(2n)\cap\mathrm{O}(2n)$, $H\in C^1(\mathbf{R}^{2n},\mathbf{R})$ is $Q$ invariant, i.e., $H(Qz)=H(z)$ $\forall z$ $\in\mathbf{R}^{2n}$, for $\beta>0$ the set $C=\{z\in\mathbf{R}^{2n}:H(z)\leq\beta\}$ is strictly convex and the boundary $S=H^{-1}(\beta)$ satisfies $\nabla H(z)\neq0$ for every $z\in S$.
 Suppose that there exist $r>0$ and $R\in(r,\sqrt{2}r)$ such that